-An attendance plan is put in place.
-The DSL/DDSL, Assistant Head (applicable to that Key Stage) are involved in supporting this alongside the Family Liaison Officer and the Local Authority are made aware, and parents/ carers update transport.
+attendance and below to that Key Stage) are involved in supporting this alongside the Family Liaison Officer and the Local Authority are made aware, and parents/ carers update transport.
 Communication to be recorded on SchoolPod/MyConcern

 All attendance plans are monitored by the Key Stage Leads and identified to the DSL.
 All plans are reviewed regularly during attendance meetings, which the safeguarding team also attends.